a-n-rose/language-classifier/README.md

 With a lot of speech data, this will take several hours.

-5) *Before* running the script 'train_ann_mfcc_basic.py':
+5) *Before* running the script 'train_ann_mfcc_basic.py' (see folder 'build_classifier'):
 * Check global variables, i.e. database name, table name, batchsize, epochs, and the name the model should be saved under.

-6) run 'train_ann_mfcc_basic.py' in same directory as the database
+6) run 'train_ann_mfcc_basic.py' in same directory as the database.

 ### Prerequisites

 You need a machine with at least 20GiB of free memory (I would aim for more).
-Make sure you can let this machine run for several hours for each step for each language (i.e. 1) download 2) extract MFCCs 3) train models)
+Make sure you can let this machine run for several hours for each step for each language (i.e. 1) download 2) extract MFCCs 3) train models).

 For required installations (i.e. versions used building this), please refer to the installations.md file.